metrics-js/emitter/README.md

-# process
+# @metrics/emitter

-Module for collecting different process and system metrics and providing them as a metric stream
+Emitter for pushing a metric stream over misc network protocols to a daemon.